Amorion-research/AMORION-Universal-Framework/docs/pillars/spatiotemporal.md

 # Spatiotemporal Network Architecture

+This document openly details network design as four-dimensional systems where time is an active dimension for addressing, routing, and fragmentation.

-## 1. Definition and Principles
+## Principles

-The Spatiotemporal Network Architecture represents a fundamental reconceptualization of networks from purely spatial structures to four-dimensional constructs that explicitly incorporate time as a first-class dimension for routing, storage, and processing.

-### Core Principles:

-1. **Four-Dimensional Topology**: Networks are modeled as 4D manifolds, with time as an explicit routing dimension alongside the traditional three spatial dimensions.
+- Four-dimensional topology: Networks are modeled as 4D manifolds.

-2. **Temporal Fragmentation**: Information is fragmented not only across spatial nodes but across temporal coordinates, creating resilience through spatiotemporal distribution.
+- Temporal fragmentation: Data is distributed over spatiotemporal coordinates.

-3. **Dynamic Density Routing**: Traffic flows adapt based on both spatial and temporal density metrics, resulting in optimal distribution across all four dimensions.
+- Dynamic density routing: Traffic is managed based on both spatial and temporal load.

-4. **Temporal Addressing**: Network addresses incorporate explicit temporal components, allowing for time-based routing decisions.
+- Temporal addressing: Nodes and packets are assigned explicit time windows.

-5. **Isomorphic Transformation**: Network problems can be transformed between spatial and temporal domains to reveal simpler solutions.
+- Isomorphic transformation: Network problems are transformed between space and time.

-## 2. Mathematical Model
+## Model

-### 2.1 Spatiotemporal Network Formalization

-A spatiotemporal network is formally defined as a directed graph G(V, E, T) where:

-- V is the set of spatial nodes
-- E is the set of edges connecting nodes
-- T is a temporal dimension across which both V and E can vary

-The network state at time t is denoted G(t) = (V(t), E(t)).

-### 2.2 Spatiotemporal Routing

-The optimal path P from node a to node b minimizes a spatiotemporal metric:
+The optimal path P minimizes M(P) = α·S(P) + β·T(P) + γ·D(P), where S = spatial distance, T = temporal distance.

+## Implementability
+- Addressing schemes, fragmentation, and routing algorithms are described for implementation.
+- Examples: Spatiotemporal routing, fragment recomposition, density computation.

+## Applicability
+- Resilient data transmission, congestion management, self-organizing networks.

+## Defensive Publication
+This document serves as prior art and blocks patent claims on these architectures and methods.

+---
+Published: 2025-05-20 14:11:44
+Author: Amorion-research